-The audio input jacks allow you to play along with a tape or CD player, or to have an external tone module connected to the RE-210 audio system.
+The audio input jack allows you to play a tape or CD player, or to have an external MIDI tone module connected to the RE-220 audio system.
+The connector is a 1/4" stereo TRS (Tip-Ring-Sleeve), with the Left channel connected to Tip and the Right channel connected to Ring.
 It is best to use a tone module, tape or CD player that has its own output volume control.
-The volume and tone controls also affect the signal coming from the audio in jacks, but not the reverb and effects settings.
+The RE-220's volume and tone controls also affect the signal coming from the audio in jack, but the reverb and effects settings do not.